What to Do When Tap to Track Misses a Tap

 Does Tap to Track work in Low Power Mode?

 It can, but it is less reliable.
-Low Power Mode throttles background tasks, and iOS Shortcuts automations are one of those tasks.
-The Wallet event might still arrive on time, but the automation may run late or not at all.
+Low Power Mode throttles background work across the system.
+The Wallet event might still arrive on time, but the capture that follows it can run late or not at all.
 If you are at one percent battery and tapping for groceries, plan to snap the receipt as a backup.

 Will I see the tap if my phone is in a Focus mode?

-The automation can still run, but you might not see the notification because Focus modes can silence it.
+The capture still happens, but you might not see the notification because Focus modes can silence it.
 Open Finny and check the transaction list directly.
-If the entry is there, the automation worked and the notification was just suppressed.
+If the entry is there, it worked and only the notification was suppressed.

 My bank sent a notification but Finny did not.
 What happened?